-The present study was carried out on Eco-friendly management of insect pest of bt brinjal for ensuring quality yield.
+The present study was carried out on the effect of some botanicals and biocontrol agent on insect pests of brinjal (Solanum melongena L.) for its quality production.
 Performance of 7 treatments was investigated and the findings of the present study have been discussed under different characters on infestation by insect pest.
 The result of the study showed marked variation in different characters and the variation of different characters are presented in the following Tables, Figures and Plates.